+1-Strongly 2-Somewhat 3-Neither Agree 4-Somewhat 5-Strongly

-1-Strongly Disagree 3-Neither Agree Nor Disagree 4-Somewhat Agree 5-Strongly Agree n=18 (16%) n=24 (21%) n=34 (28%) n=26 (22%) n=14 (12%)
+Disagree Disagree Nor Disagree Agree Agree

+n=18 (16%) n=24 (21%) n=34 (28%) n=26 (22%)

-Staff Perceptions of Support For Parents and Staff: Composite Scores Staff perceptions of SUPPORT AND CARE FOR PARENTS (how respectful teachers and students treat parents in the school environment) were reported to be slightly positive .
-Support for Parents 3.74 Staff perceptions of SUPPORT AND CARE FOR AND BY STAFF (how caring and supportive teachers treat their students, how comfortable students are to talk to their teachers about problems; how respectfully staff members treat one another, how supported by the school the teachers feel, and how respectful parents are to teachers) were reported to be strongly positive .
-Support for Staff 4.25 Staff Perceptions of Student Climate: Composite Scores Staff perceptions of STUDENT RESPECT (how respectful staff and fellow students perceive students at that school to act in the school environment, including in their interactions with fellow students (i.e. teasing) and their teachers) were reported to be neutral .
-Student Respect 2.80 Staff perceptions of STUDENT FRIENDSHIP AND BELONGING (how inclusive, cooperative, welcoming and friendly students interact with one another in the school environment, how respectful staff and fellow students perceive students at that school to act in the school environment) were reported to be slightly positive .
-Friendship/ Belonging 3.40 Staff perceptions of STUDENTS ABILITY TO SHAPE THEIR ENVIRONMENT (how involved students are in solving Students 3.00 school problems, improving the school environment and solving their interpersonal conflicts effectively) were reported to be neutral .
-Shaping Their Environment
+Staff Perceptions of Support For Parents and Staff: Composite Scores

+Staff perceptions of SUPPORT AND CARE FOR PARENTS (how respectful teachers and students treat parents in the school environment) were reported to be slightly positive.

+Staff perceptions of SUPPORT AND CARE FOR AND BY STAFF (how caring and supportive teachers treat their students, how comfortable students are to talk to their teachers about problems; how respectfully staff members treat one another, how supported by the school the teachers feel, and how respectful parents are to teachers) were reported to be strongly positive.

+Support for Parents

+Support for 4.2 Staff

-Staff Perceptions of School Climate: Composite Scores
+Staff Perceptions of Student Climate: Composite Scores